The Adventure of the Bruce-Partington Plans: Plot

 Inspector Lestrade tells Holmes that a passenger reported hearing a thud, as though a body had fallen on the track, close to where West's body was found.
 The passenger could not see anything, however, owing to the thick fog.
 After an examination of the track near Aldgate, Holmes concludes that West had been killed elsewhere, was deposited on the roof of an Underground train, and fell off when the jarring action of going across a railway point at Aldgate shook the coach.

 Holmes decides to visit Sir James Walter, who was in charge of the papers.
 He has, however, died, apparently of a broken heart from the loss of his honour when the papers were stolen, according to his brother Colonel Valentine Walter.
 On visiting West's fiancée, Holmes learns that West had something on his mind for the last week or so of his life; he had commented on how easily a traitor could get hold of "the secret" and how much foreign agents would pay for it.
-On the night in question, West and his fiancé were on their way to the theatre, when he suddenly dashed off into the fog and did not return.
+On the night in question, West and his fiancée were on their way to the theatre, when he suddenly dashed off into the fog and did not return.

 Holmes next goes to the office from which the plans were stolen.
 Sidney Johnson, the senior clerk, tells Holmes that, as always, he was the last man out of the office that night, and that he had put the papers in the safe.
 Anyone coming in afterwards to steal them would have needed three keys (for the building, the office, and the safe), but no duplicates were found on West's body, and only the late Sir James had all three keys.
 Johnson also mentions that one of the seven recovered papers includes a unique invention, without which the submarine could not be properly built.
 Holmes also discovers that it is possible to see what is happening inside the office from outside, as the iron shutters do not close properly.